 Some common features of fashion social networks are the ability to organize looks by recent posts, most viewed, highest ranked, etc. Most allow you to search for styles using tags like "black," "shirt," "sexy" and so on.
 All of them allow you to search out and make friends with other users, becoming a "fan" or "follower" of someone else's fashion ideas.
 Many include wishlists for items that members would love to have in their closet and even the ability to post styles on social bookmarking sites like Digg and del.icio.us.

-For lots more information about social networks and related topics, check out the links on the next page.
+For lots more information about social networks and related topics, check out the links below.